-Maria is primarily self-taught, but as she developed her unique voice in writing and in clay, she took advantage of opportunities to learn from poets William Stafford, Judith Barrington, Barbara Drake and Kim Stafford as well as sculptors Francisco Salgado, Richard Helm, Kikki Masthem, Christina West and Adrian Arleo, with whom she will work again in Italy in the fall of 2108.
+Maria is primarily self-taught, but as she developed her unique voice in writing and in clay, she took advantage of opportunities to learn from poets William Stafford, Judith Barrington, Barbara Drake and Kim Stafford as well as sculptors Francisco Salgado, Richard Helm, Kikki Masthem, Christina West and Adrian Arleo, with whom she worked in Italy in the fall of 2108.

 After retiring from her teaching career, Maria became a well-known artist in Portland, OR, created a public art piece for the city of Lake Oswego, OR, and was featured on the Emmy Award Winning show, Oregon Art Beat, before relocating to the Skagit Valley.
-She has spent the last year exhibiting near her new home and making many new friends in the process.
+Since then, she has exhibited near her new home and made many new friends in the process.

 When asked why she doesn’t make bronzes, so she can “have lots of copies” of her pieces, Maria responds that each of her pieces represents a unique journey and learning experience.
 The process is the important thing and she is ready to move on to the next discovery.
 The sculptures, too, are ready to move out into the world to stand on their own and share their wisdom with those who encounter them.
 Viewers often have differing interpretations of her work, but that simply adds patina to the pieces, as far as Maria is concerned.
 She creates from a deep place inside and only hopes her work will touch others deeply as well.